 Some time ago the Friends of Lewes received a bequest to fund the planting of trees in Lewes.
 This encouraged the late Paul Millmore to conceive the idea of creating a Lewes urban, or town-wide, arboretum consisting of existing tree stock in the town along with additional plantings, integrated by means of a walking guide and narrative and perhaps other, interactive, interpretive materials.
-We’re now moving forwards with this project.

 If you have any comments, suggestions or questions, please contact us.